-The name appears Pontlevoy from the 9th century.
-Its original "stone bridge" spanning the Train-sheets, stream, sub-tributary of the Cher, which crosses the village.
+The name Pontlevoy appears as early as the 9th century.
+It originates in a "stone bridge" which spans the Traîne-Feuilles, a brook, a sub-tributary of the Cher, which crosses the village.

-Pontlevoy features important remains from prehistory.
+Pontlevoy has important vestiges of Prehistory.
 But it is especially the superb architectural ensemble of its abbey, founded in 1034, which made its reputation.
-The village, which lies at the heart of the monument is full of charm.
+The village, at the heart of which is located the monument is full of charm.

-One can discover, following "the museum in the street" at the corner of picturesque streets, old houses, built from the 15th to the 19th century.
+You can discover, by following the "museum in the street" at the turning of picturesque alleys, old houses, built from the 15th to the 19th century.

 Local products: wines (Gamay, Cabernet, Côt, Pinot, Crémant de Loire) and goat cheeses.
 Charcuterie: rillettes, rillons, honey (Faverolles), biscuits St Michel (Contres).